CyberFlameGO/svnpython/Doc/library/os.rst

    specified by *name* isn't defined, ``-1`` is returned.
 The comments regarding the *name* parameter for :func:`confstr` apply here as well; the dictionary that provides information on the known names is given by ``sysconf_names``.
-   Availability: Unix.
+   Availability: Macintosh, Unix.

 .. data:: sysconf_names

    Dictionary mapping names accepted by :func:`sysconf` to the integer values defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.
-Availability: Unix.
+Availability: Macintosh, Unix.

 The following data values are used to support path manipulation operations.
 These are defined for all platforms.